 When you need to take just one bag with you, oh boy.
 That’s me at least.
 Maybe you travel with 2 cases – then good on you.
 I, however, try to save money and (especially on shorter trips) take hand luggage only.
 In the old days, I used to take so much stuff, you know, just in case.
 And often came back home not wearing or using any of those.

-Now I am planning exactly what I will wear on each day and take only those things.
+Now I am planning exactly what I will wear each day and take only those things.
 Nothing just in case.
 And it’s been fine.
 I have a longer trip coming up soon and planning to pack all I need in one small backpack.

 It’s funny how little we actually, really need.
 But most importantly you will learn to appreciate things that are not things and the ‘things’ will not matter any more.

 The road trip you took, the sunset you’ve witnessed, this swim in the sea, white sand on the beach, you conquered that mountain?
 Did you learn new words in Spanish?
 Are you proud of yourself?
 Those are ‘things’ that matter so much more than that new pair of shoes or bag.
-Have you met fascinatig people and heard amazing life-changing stories?
+Have you met fascinating people and heard amazing life-changing stories?
 Did you just learn that you are capable of things you never thought you are?
 Those ‘things’ are so much more fulfilling than getting a new shiny car.

 ‘Travel is the only thing you buy that makes you richer’Anonymous